Mato Grosso Do Sul Brazil Travel Guide

 The city's municipal bus service offers comprehensive coverage, connecting major neighborhoods, commercial areas, and attractions.
 Buses generally are well-maintained and an economical way to travel.

 Routes converge at central transfer points.
-Apps like "SiMR" or "Moovit" provide real-time bus tracking and mapping out your journey for efficient navigation.
+Apps like "SiMR" or "Moovit" provide real-tracking buses in real time and mapping out your journey for efficient navigation.

 Terminal Central de Transbordo is the main hub.
 Digital apps like "SiMR" or "Moovit" are very helpful.

-The "Cartão Flex" is convenient; cash payment must be also accepted.
+The "Cartão Flex" is convenient; cash payment is also accepted.
 Fares are typically flat rate.

-Accessibility is improving, with newer buses featuring ramps, though not universal.
+Accessibility is improving, with newer buses featuring ramps, although not universal.
 Inquire directly for accessible routes.

 White cars with "TAXIS" signs and meters.
-Signal for a taxi on the street or find at stands.
+Hail on street or find at stands.

 Metered fares.
-Cash preferred, some take credit cards.
+Cash preferred, some accept cards.
 Fares might be higher at night.

 Uber and 99 are popular, with upfront pricing and cashless payments.